-- Respect the village form and scale in the design of residential developments - Consider the availability of inward and outward views due to the locally elevated nature of the settlements. - 4.1.18 Some of these Character Principles go beyond planning policies and refer to landscape management or possible future actions.
-However, where relevant, the key planning principles have been used to inform design policies in the HVNDP, in particular Policies 1, 2, 3, 4 and 5 and should be used to inform detailed designs and decisions about planning applications.
+- Built design should respect, retain and enhance the character of existing settlements. - 4.1.18 Some of these Character Principles go beyond planning policies and refer to landscape management or possible future actions.
+However, where relevant, the key planning principles have been used to inform design policies in the HVNDP, in particular Policies 1 and 2, and should be used to inform detailed designs and decisions about planning applications.